ridwaanhall/zeronine/README.md

 ## Colab Google

-You can find the Source Code in `colab.google` folder.
+You can find the Source Code for training model in `colab.google` folder.

 ## Introduction